John Ford

-Early life
+Early life and education

 Ford was born John Martin "Jack" Feeney (though he later often gave his given names as Seán Aloysius, sometimes with surname O'Feeny or Ó Fearna; an Irish language equivalent of Feeney) in Cape Elizabeth, Maine, to John Augustine Feeney and Barbara "Abbey" Curran, on February 1, 1894, (though he occasionally said 1895 and that date is erroneously inscribed on his tombstone).
-His father, John Augustine, was born in Spiddal, County Galway, Ireland, in 1854.
+His father, John Augustine Feeney, was born in Spiddal, County Galway, Ireland, in 1854.
 Barbara Curran was born in the Aran Islands, in the town of Kilronan on the island of Inishmore (Inis Mór).
-John A. Feeney's grandmother, Barbara Morris, was said to be a member of an impoverished branch of a family of the Irish nobility, the Morrises of Spiddal (headed at present by Lord Killanin).
+John Augustine Feeney's grandmother, Barbara Morris, was said to be a member of an impoverished branch of a family of the Irish nobility, the Morrises of Spiddal (headed at present by Lord Killanin).

-John Augustine and Barbara Curran arrived in Boston and Portland respectively in May and June 1872.
+John Augustine Feeney and Barbara Curran arrived in Boston and Portland respectively in May and June 1872.
 They filed their intentions to marry on July 31, 1875, and became American citizens five years later on September 11, 1880.
-The John Augustine Feeney family resided on Sheridan Street, in the Irish neighborhood of Munjoy Hill in Portland, Maine, and his father worked a variety of odd jobs to support the family – farming, fishing, a laborer for the gas company, saloon keeping, and an alderman.
+The John Augustine Feeney family resided on Sheridan Street, in the Irish neighborhood of Munjoy Hill in Portland, Maine, and his father worked a variety of odd jobs to support the family—farming, fishing, a laborer for the gas company, saloon keeping, and an alderman.
+In interviews John Ford said that his family was well off, he said that they had a farm and his father fished.
 John and Barbara had eleven children: Mamie (Mary Agnes), born 1876; Delia (Edith), 1878–1881; Patrick; Francis Ford, 1881–1953; Bridget, 1883–1884; Barbara, born and died 1888; Edward, born 1889; Josephine, born 1891; Hannah (Joanna), born and died 1892; John Martin, 1894–1973; and Daniel, born and died 1896 (or 1898).

 Feeney attended Portland High School, Portland, Maine, where he played fullback and defensive tackle.
 He earned the nickname "Bull" because, it is said, of the way he would lower his helmet and charge the line.
-A Portland pub is named Bull Feeney's in his honor.
-He later moved to California and in 1914 began working in film production as well as acting for his older brother Francis, adopting "Jack Ford" as a professional name.
+A Portland pub, named "Bull Feeney's" in his honor, was open from 2002 to 2023.
+He later moved to California, and in 1914 began working in film production as well as acting for his older brother Francis, adopting "Jack Ford" as a professional name.
 In addition to credited roles, he appeared uncredited as a Klansman in D. W. Griffith's 1915 The Birth of a Nation.

 He married Mary McBride Smith on July 3, 1920, and they had two children.
 His daughter Barbara was married to singer and actor Ken Curtis from 1952 to 1964.
 The marriage between Ford and Smith lasted for life despite various issues, one being that Ford was Catholic while she was a non-Catholic divorcée.
 What difficulty was caused by this is unclear as the level of Ford's commitment to the Catholic faith is disputed.
 Another strain was Ford's many extramarital relationships.